-The Ethereum platform is seeing widespread adoption by technologists who build decentralized applications, or dApps, on the Ethereum network.
-For example, there are numerous platforms and exchanges for nonfungible tokens (NFTs) -- a type of digital asset that can be exchanged on a blockchain.
+The Ethereum platform has seen widespread adoption by technologists who build decentralized applications, or dApps, on the Ethereum network.
+For example, there are numerous platforms and exchanges for non-fungible tokens (NFTs) -- a type of digital asset that can be exchanged on a blockchain.
 It has a mature ecosystem of tools for writing smart contracts using the Solidity programming environment, which runs on the Ethereum Virtual Machine.
 However, alternative blockchain networks can process transactions much faster at potentially lower cost than Ethereum, though many observers expect this to change after Ethereum adopts a more efficient security mechanism.

 It also has an active developer community orchestrated by the Enterprise Ethereum Alliance, which has more than 250 members, including Intel, JPMorgan and Microsoft.

-The Ethereum community is in the process of migrating from the existing proof of work (PoW) consensus mechanism to proof of stake (PoS), which is more energy-friendly.
-This migration has required an elaborate process to spin up a separate, new type of blockchain called a Beacon chain that is being merged into the existing, main Ethereum blockchain.
-The Ethereum Foundation estimated this will reduce energy use by 99.95% compared to the older approach.
+The Ethereum community migrated from a proof of work (PoW) consensus mechanism to proof of stake (PoS), which is more energy-friendly.
+The migration required an elaborate process to spin up a separate, new type of blockchain called a Beacon Chain that has been merged into the existing main Ethereum blockchain.
+The Ethereum Foundation estimated this reduces energy use by 99.95% compared to the older approach.

 2. IBM Blockchain

 IBM Blockchain is a private, decentralized blockchain network that has been the most successful with enterprise clients who are less risk-averse, Manders said.
-He sees the biggest opportunities in using it to link into enterprise cloud and legacy technologies more seamlessly than is possible in other decentralized networks.
+He has seen the biggest opportunities in using it to link into enterprise cloud and legacy technologies more seamlessly than is possible in other decentralized networks.